 How do water pills precisely remove the excess water?

-There are several types of diuretics available nowadays.
-All of them work in slightly different ways, but the common thread that binds them is that they all eliminate excess water and sodium.
+There are several types of diuretics (Thiazide, loop and potassium-sparing are common ones) available and all of them work in slightly different ways, but the common thread that binds them is that they all eliminate excess water and sodium.

-Depending on the requirement of your body, the doctor will prescribe one of these diuretics.
+Depending on the requirement of your body, the doctor will prescribe one for you.